MdSalman2022/Quiz-contest-site/README.md

-# QuizGenius is a quiz-site project
+# QuizGenius is a Online quiz website project

 ## Features: